 If you are unable to upgrade your browser, please see our Technical FAQ page to get tips on how to improve your user experience.

-The challenge: In Brazil, about 200,000 tons of solid waste is collected each day and only an estimated 3% is recycled.
+The challenge: In Brazil, nearly 200,000 tons of solid waste is collected each day and only about 3% is recycled.

 The solution: Rede Asta invests in partnership-building with corporates as well as encouraging entrepreneurship by training groups of female artisans to recover various discarded materials and transform them into valuable corporate gift collections.

 What makes it circular: Discarded materials are collected and reused, keeping valuable resources in the economy while at the same time generating social and economic inclusion for women.

 The benefits: value is captured, companies' liability is reduced - both contributing to an equitable supply chain in terms of revenue distribution.
 Working with Rede Asta increases artisans’ revenues on average by 25%.

 Gold in the garbage